reduce-algebra/reduce-algebra/packages/cde/README.txt

  - A test file cde.tst, with the computation of the two local Hamiltonian structures for the KdV equation.
  - The file global.txt with a list of global variables used in cdi.red.
- - The folder doc containing the file Cde-userguide-2.0.pdf, a CDIFF user guide for computations of symmetries, conservation laws, Hamiltonian, symplectic and recursion operators, in local and nonlocal coordinates.
  - The folder examples, which contains all examples described in the user guide with results and state files.
  - The folders examples/results and examples/state contain all result and state